touist/touist-vscode/README.md

 to compile yaml into tmLanguage.
 The JSON-tmLanguage is also generated in case it can help for adding syntax support to an other editor.

+To debug the syntax highlighting, you can use the command **Developer Tools: Inspect TM Tokens**.